 Using Kubernetes in production

-That’s where Red Hat OpenShift comes in.
-OpenShift is Kubernetes for the enterprise—and a lot more.
-OpenShift includes all of the extra pieces of technology that makes Kubernetes powerful and viable for the enterprise, including: registry, networking, telemetry, security, automation, and services.
-With OpenShift, your developers can make new containerized apps, host them, and deploy them in the cloud with the scalability, control, and orchestration that can turn a good idea into new business quickly and easily.
+That’s where Red Hat OpenShift Container Platform comes in.
+OpenShift Container Platform is Kubernetes for the enterprise—and a lot more.
+It includes all of the extra pieces of technology that makes Kubernetes powerful and viable for the enterprise, including: registry, networking, telemetry, security, automation, and services.
+With OpenShift Container Platform, your developers can make new containerized apps, host them, and deploy them in the cloud with the scalability, control, and orchestration that can turn a good idea into new business quickly and easily.

-Best of all, OpenShift is supported and developed by the #1 leader in open source, Red Hat.
+Best of all, OpenShift Container Platform is supported and developed by the #1 leader in open source, Red Hat.